jungjoonyoon/zipline_option/README.md

 # zipline_option
-Zipline Option, a Pythonic Algorithmic Trading Library for Option
+Zipline, a Pythonic Algorithmic Trading Library

 Will be re-typing the main zipline project word by word.